jmikola/hhamon-flying/README.md

 The `src/` directory includes a `config.php.dist` file, which should be copied to `config.php` and populated with your Twitter API credentials.

-Additionally, the cache directory and TTL options can be customized.
+Additional options, such as cache directories and TTL options, can also be customized.

 ### Cache Directory

-Create the cache directory (`cache/` by default) and ensure it is writable by your web server.
+By default, the application will use `hhamon-flying/` within the system's temporary directory.
+This path, which must be writable, may be customized via the `http_cache.cache_dir` and `twig.cache_dir` configuration options.

 ### Web Server